google/earthengine-community/tutorials/customizing-base-map-styles/index.md

 There is also an easy way to create custom base map styles without tweaking any options: enter [Snazzy Maps](https://snazzymaps.com), a community project for creating and sharing great styles for Google Maps.
-Their website provides JavaScript snippetscan be copies from their website and pasted intp Earth Engine to quickly create beautiful base map styles.
+Their website provides JavaScript snippets that can be copied from their website and pasted into Earth Engine to quickly create beautiful base map styles.

 Consider these two examples: